agslima/csv-schema-evolution/README.md

 ## Testing & Quality

-The project is developed using **Test-Driven Development (TDD)** and maintains **high test coverage** across all critical paths, with exclusions explicitly documented boilerplate.
+The project is developed using **Test-Driven Development (TDD)** and maintains **high test coverage** across all critical paths, with exclusions explicitly documented in the boilerplate.

 Test levels include: